fabiommendes/craftinginterpreters/book/parsing-expressions.md

 ### Synchronizing a recursive descent parser

 With recursive descent, the parser's state -- which rules it is in the middle of recognizing -- is not stored explicitly in fields.
-Instead, we use Java's own call stack to track what the parser is doing.
+Instead, we use Python's own call stack to track what the parser is doing.
 Each rule in the middle of being parsed is a call frame on the stack.
 In order to reset that state, we need to clear out those call frames.

-The natural way to do that in Java is exceptions.
+The natural way to do that in Python is exceptions.
 When we want to synchronize, we _throw_ that ParseError object.
 Higher up in the method for the grammar rule we are synchronizing to, we'll catch it.
 Since we synchronize on statement boundaries, we'll catch the exception there.
 After the exception is caught, the